Follow these rules when giving rides in Portland, and keep an eye on your email for important news and updates from Lyft.

 In Portland, Lyft is regulated by the Portland Bureau of Transportation (PBOT).

 Drivers must carry a paper copy of the TNC insurance at all times.
-A copy of the insurance can be found on the back of the vehicle inspection form, or printed out here.
+A copy of the insurance can be printed out here.

 TNC drivers are not required to purchase or maintain an insurance policy that provides TNC coverage.
 Insurance maintained by the TNC does not include collision coverage for affiliated TNC drivers unless the policy secured and maintained by the TNC expressly states otherwise.
 Drivers' personal insurance may be subject to cancelation or might not provide coverage because a driver uses a vehicle in connection with a TNC.
 Insurance coverage is provided by the TNC on a primary basis from the first dollar of every claim unless a policy secured by the TNC expressly states otherwise.